 In just 42 total NHL games, Schmaltz, who was drafted as an offensive defenseman, has five assists, no goals, and is a minus-7.
 He has had some highlights in the lower levels, including a stellar collegiate career and an AHL All-Star nomination in the 2017-18 season.
 But with the Blues’ stacked defensive core ahead of him, it was always going to be hard to find a spot.
 Armstrong decided to move on once and for all in 2019, trading Schmaltz to the Toronto Maple Leafs in exchange for Andreas Borgman, little more than a shuffling of AHL bodies.

 The Blues’ Best Picks Since 2010

 The Blues have several stellar prospects who are likely to become great NHL players, including these three top-40 picks.
-Only Robert Thomas has truly caught on in the NHL as of yet, and while he steadily improved throughout his rookie season, it is early to place him higher up this list.
+Only Robert Thomas (see below) has truly caught on in the NHL as of yet.
 For Klim Kostin and Jordan Kyrou, the time is coming soon, and all three of these players could potentially earn a spot on this list in the future.

-But injuries have halted Fabbri’s career.
+But injuries severely hindered Fabbri’s career.
 He first suffered an ACL injury in February of 2017, and he re-injured that surgically repaired knee the following preseason.
-It is a devastating series of injuries from which to recover, and Fabbri struggled in his first season back.
-Time will tell whether he can ever regain the form he once had, but he remains on this list because of the potential he initially showed before the unforeseen injuries derailed his career.
+It was a devastating series of injuries from which to recover, and Fabbri struggled in his first season back.
+Though he won a Stanley Cup with the team, it was obvious that the roster had passed him by, particularly as he struggled to gain the trust of new head coach Craig Berube.

 4) 2014: Samuel Blais, Pick 176

-Let’s be clear: Samuel Blais has not fully established himself in the NHL, and he is not an inherently better player than Robby Fabbri.
-With that said, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
+And while Thomas may be the longterm better player, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
 He made his NHL debut in the 2017-18 season, and his AHL numbers were outstanding, with 40 points in 42 games and one hat trick.

 The secret with Blais was size.
-When he was drafted, he was undersized at just 5-f00t-9, 165 pounds.
+When the team drafted him, he was undersized at just 5-foot-9, 165 pounds.
 He has since sprouted, now standing 6-foot-2 and weighing 205.
-Despite the growth, he has not shed any of the speed or playmaking skill that warranted him consideration in the draft.
-He’s now looked at as a great prospect, one of the better in the Blues’ system behind some of the honorable mentions listed above.
-If Blais can grow from a sixth round pick to a top six star for the Blues, he could move even higher on this list as the greatest steal of the Armstrong era.
+Despite the growth, he has not shed any of the speed or playmaking skills that warranted his consideration in the draft.
+If Blais can grow from a sixth-round pick to a playoff contributor to a top-six star for the Blues, he could move even higher on this list as the greatest steal of the Armstrong era.